 - know how to apply to the NDIS.

 You can learn about the NDIS by clicking here.

 In Queensland 50% of the 90,000 NDIS participants are people getting support for the first time, including people who currently do not receive disability support services.

 This project worked with over 3500 people with disability and the workers who support them who are :

 - transient, living in supported accommodation, living in caravan parks and/or experiencing housing challenges;

 - exiting the child safety, criminal justice and juvenile justice systems; and

 - from lesbian, gay, bisexual, transsexual, queer, intersex and asexual communities (LGBTQIA).

-We are working with organisations to design appropriate activities to suit your communities/target group and staff/volunteers.
+We worked with organisations to design appropriate activities to suit your communities/target group and staff/volunteers.

 - Providing information sessions to help your staff and volunteers understand the NDIA, the positive changes it can make in people’s lives and some of the benefits of the scheme to front line workers; and